 - Do you want to incorporate them into your daily business?

 - Do you want your clients to see them as a representative of your business?

-If you’ve answered yes to all of these questions, then you are leaning to an employee.
-If you answered no, then you are leaning to an independent contractor.
+If you’ve answered yes to all of these questions, then you are leaning toward an employee.
+If you answered no, then you are leaning toward an independent contractor.
 A fundamental aspect for you to identify prior to expanding your team is how to protect and manage the expectations for the new team member and yourself.
 You have found the right person and you have classified them properly.
 If you need more information, of course.
 Tune in to episode 27, “Are they an employee or an independent contractor?”
-As an employee or independent contractor it can get a little bit complicated.
+As an employee or independent contractor, it can get a little bit complicated.

 Now I want to focus on ironing out obligations, compensation, and how to protect your business from liabilities that come with a new business relationship to ease the process and to create fluidity in your expansion.
 We have already prepared a customizable employee bundle.
 We have also prepared an independent contractor agreement.
 I’m even going to mention the virtual assistant agreement because I see so many of us leaning into that area as well.
 Those will help set clear expectations, and they include the following for an employee, the scope of responsibilities, what you expect from them.
 Expected hours and how many and what hours they will work, how many are important, especially if they are considered a nonexempt employee and therefore they may earn overtime.
 So you may want to have a rule that they don’t work overtime without written consent.
 Compensation, if they are salary or paid hourly, and if there is any bonus structure or profit-sharing or commission and don’t worry, all of these structures are actually covered in our employee bundle.
 Confidentiality and this one is an important one.